practicajs/practica/docs/blog/pattern-to-reconsider/index.md

 **📊 How popular:** 5,034,323 code results in GitHub when searching for "NODE_ENV".
 It doesn't seem like a rare pattern

-**🤔 Why it might be wrong:** Anytime your code checks whether it's production, this branch can't be tested and might fail in production.
-In this example...
-Additionally, it opens the door to add more logic and configuration to these branches.
-Theoretically one can set NODE_ENV = "production" in testing but then what's the point in separating?
+**🤔 Why it might be wrong:** Anytime your code checks whether it's production or not, this branch won't get hit by default in some test runner (e.g., Jest set NODE_ENV=test).
+In *any* test runner, the developer must remember to test for each possible value of this environment  variable.
+In the example above, 'collectMetrics()' will be tested for the first time in production.
+Additionally, putting this conditions opens the door to add more differences between production and the developer machine.
+Theoretically, one can set NODE_ENV = "production" in testing and cover all the branches, but then if you can test the production version, what's the point in separating?

-**☀️ Better alternative:** Conceptually, there is one environment - "production", developers should strive for *code* that is identical while the surrounding services like log aggregator, collaborator REST API (things that we anyway don't test) can differ.
-In the rare cases where the code behaviour must be different, set a flag per functionality and not per environment - this at least discourages setting more functionality in production or testing if/else branch.
-See example below:
+**☀️ Better alternative:** To avoid having untested code **that you wrote**, the same code must get executed in all environments - no if(production)/else(development) conditions.
+Inevitably, developers machine are likely to have different surrounding infrastructure like different logging system.
+We feel comfortable with it because these infrastructural libraries are battle tested and anyway not ours.
+Practically, we may put different values in the configuration but not in the code.
+For example, a typical logger emits JSON in production but in development machine it emits 'pretty-print' colorful lines.
+To meet this, we set ENV VAR that tells whether what logging style we aim for:

 ```javascript
 //package.json